Moving to New Smyrna Beach: A 2023 Guide to New Smyrna Beach Weather, Housing & Jobs

 More information about finding a job in New Smyrna Beach:

 Things to Do in New Smyrna Beach

 As the name of New Smyrna Beach would suggest, one of the seaside city's biggest draws is its sandy beaches.
-However, beautiful beaches are far from the only thing New Smyrna Beach has to offer.
+However, beautiful beaches are far from the only things to do in New Smyrna Beach.
 The community also features plenty of parks supporting various outdoor activities, a large selection of locally owned bars and restaurants, and numerous venues with live music.

 With 17 miles of white sand beaches, over two dozen parks, and the most biologically diverse estuary in North America, New Smyrna Beach offers plenty of outdoor activities throughout the year.